bittenApple/bittenApple.github.io/_posts/2016-12-21-how-to-construct-git-objects-manually.md

 There are four objects under `.git/objects` directory, containing two blob objects, one tree object and one commit object, we will reproduce them manually later.
 ## Create the Blob Object
-Let's init a empty Git directory with same two files.
+Let's init an empty Git directory with the same two files.

 ```
 [Steed:~/test/git]$ cd manually